AbdelHu/Table-Maker-Website/README.md

 # Table-Maker-Website
 Make a simple table !

-- index.html is the index file
+- open index.html for the first page
 - src_code.html is basically just the source code, i added it to practice CSS